tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 Today, KFP’s ContainerOp leverages
 [Argo container template API](https://github.com/argoproj/argo/blob/master/pkg/apis/workflow/v1alpha1/workflow_types.go) to launch user’s container in a k8s pod.
-Argo as the orchestrator controls when to launch the POD and it uses a sidecar container to report output files back and wait for user’s container to complete.
+Argo, as the orchestrator, controls when to launch the POD and it uses a sidecar container to report output files back and wait for user’s container to complete.
 We are not proposing to use Argo API because of the following reasons: